Part of the Culinary Herb Series

 Chives will stay fresh in the fridge with this method for up to one week.

-Chives is one of the best herbs to freeze.
+Chives are one of the best herbs to freeze.
 For best results, use frozen Chives within 1-2 years.

 Here are a few freezing methods to consider: